Browser does not support script.

 This course will provide the knowledge and experience required for those who aspire to provide high quality and effective PE and sport experiences for a range of young people.
 The focus is on supporting all students towards the planning and delivery of effective, engaging and fully inclusive lessons/and sessions that promote enjoyment and lifelong participation in sport for all.
 You can extend this BSc degree to a MSci at any point during your course.

-97% Sport students responded with a 97% positivity score for how good teaching staff are at explaining things.
-(National Student Survey 2023)
+97% Sport students responded with a 97% positivity score for how well organised the course was.
+(National Student Survey 2024)

 York campus